School Travel Planning

 Walking is still the most popular way of travelling to and from school.
 Approximately 65% of Cheshire East children travel by sustainable modes on the school journey, whilst 35% travelled by car, with sustainable modes used more for journeys to secondary schools.
 Car use has been steadily decreasing over the last few years.
 However, there are still too many children driven to school and many more could travel sustainably.

 The use of school travel plans to address travel issues has not been as high as it should be.
-As part of the new SMOTS Strategy, the Council is encouraging schools to sign up to www.modeshiftstars.org, which will provide step by step support to developing a School Travel Plan.
+As part of the new SMOTS Strategy, the Council is encouraging schools To develop a school travel plan using the template designed by Everybody Health and Leisure School Travel Plan (Everybody) (PDF, 587KB)

 What is a School Travel Plan?